How to clean a dishwasher quickly and easily

-The unsung hero of around half of UK kitchens is the dishwasher - a true god-send for keeping crockery, drinkware, cutlery, and more gleaming - so how can you ensure your dishwasher itself is in a similarly squeaky-clean condition?
-We detail how to clean a dishwasher properly below.
+The unsung hero of many kitchens is the dishwasher—a true god-send for keeping crockery, drinkware, and cutlery gleaming—so how can you ensure your dishwasher itself is in a squeaky-clean condition?
+Easy.
+Just follow our three-step guide.

 How often should I clean my dishwasher?

-Generally speaking, cleaning your dishwasher is something you should incorporate into your kitchen cleaning routine between every one-to-three months to ensure it remains in good condition.
-But your dishwasher is producing bad odors or simply looks dirty, you’ll probably want to act sooner.
+Generally speaking, you should clean your dishwasher when you clean items in your home like your washing machine or blinds - every one to three months would be sufficient to ensure it remains in good condition.
+But if it is producing bad odors or simply looks dirty, you’ll probably want to act sooner.

 Other tell-tale signs that your dishwasher is in desperate need of attention include items coming out with stains or traces of food still on them, as well as a build-up of residue on the inside of the door.

 There are a range of reasons why cleaning your dishwasher regularly is important.
-Unless you thoroughly scrape food off plates before putting them in the dishwasher, waste can all too easily get trapped in your machine, resulting in a range of possible problems.
-As well as resulting in far-from clean crockery and bad odors, this can also potentially result in the growth of bacteria too, which is the complete opposite of what you want!
+Unless you thoroughly scrape food off plates before putting them in, waste can all too easily get trapped inside, leading to a range of possible problems.
+As well as resulting in far-from clean crockery and bad odors, this can also potentially result in the growth of bacteria too, which is the complete opposite of what you want.

 Can I use vinegar to clean my dishwasher?

-Yes, you can - and it’s surprisingly easy and effective.
+Yes, and it’s surprisingly easy and effective.
 “Simply pour a cup of vinegar into a dishwasher-friendly container,” says Heather.
 “Place this on the top rack and turn the dishwasher on.
 The vinegar will pour out slowly while the dishwasher is running and disinfect everything.”

 The hot vinegar should help loosen any grime accumulated within the dishwasher, with its acidic attributes making it a breeze for you to wipe a sponge around the inside of the machine and shift the unwanted debris.
 “Vinegar is the king of homemade cleaning products due to its versatility and affordability,” Heather adds.
 “The only downside is the smell, which can linger.”

 Be careful when using bleach products.
-Whilst they might feel like an obvious candidate for helping to limit the growth of bacteria and keep your dishwasher clean, bleach can actually have a damaging impact on machines with stainless steel interiors.
+While they might feel like an obvious choice for helping to limit the growth of bacteria and keep your dishwasher clean, bleach can have a damaging impact on machines with stainless steel interiors.
 This is the same for other kitchen appliances, too - such as your best blender or your best food processor.

 If you’re confident that your machine is lined with 100% plastic and has plastic parts, you can use bleach.
 Otherwise, use an alternative method - and always check with your supplier if you’re not certain.

 Once you’ve finished cleaning your dishwasher, leave the door ajar to give it a chance to air.
-And voila!
-Clean dishes will be yours once more.
+And just like that, clean dishes will be yours once again.